heybigname/virtual-machine/README.md

 - Database configuration defined in the [Vagrantfile](https://github.com/heybigname/ansible/blob/master/Vagrantfile)
 - Custom PHP.ini configurations can be defined in the [Vagrantfile](https://github.com/heybigname/ansible/blob/master/Vagrantfile)
 - Arbitrary Ruby Gems can be installed from the [Vagrantfile](https://github.com/heybigname/ansible/blob/master/Vagrantfile)
+- Swap file can be created by setting create_swap to yes.
+Creates a 1Gb swap file at "/extraswap"

 # Usage